Near Death Experience

-This seems to be a common experience of adults with an NDE.
-They have to give a detailed account of their life including what they have done for others as Christ has loved them.
+This seems to be a shared experience of adults with an NDE.
+They have to give a detailed account of their life, including what they have done for others as Christ has loved them.

-Near-Death Experiences are experienced across all age groups, religious traditions, and races – everybody.
+Near-Death Experiences are experienced across all age groups, religious traditions, and races.
 Many of them have commonalities that lend some credence to their stories.

 What have you done with your life to show Me?

-There are many other common experiences including extraordinary beauty, a world with love, purpose, and belonging that it surpasses even the best experiences on earth.
-Earth experiences become just a dim shadow of the real-life to come.
+There are many other shared experiences, including extraordinary beauty and a world with love, purpose, and belonging that surpasses even the best experiences on earth.
+Earth experiences become just a dim shadow of the real life to come.
 The thought of being separated from this future life to have to come back to mortality was very alarming.

 Ritchie would later write,

 “I have no idea what the next life will be like.
 Whatever I saw was only—from the doorway, so to speak.
 But it was enough to convince me totally of two things from that moment on.
 One, that our consciousness does not cease with physical death—that it becomes in fact keener and more aware than ever.
 And two, that how we spend our time on earth, the kind of relationships we build, is vastly, infinitely more important than we can know.”

 George Ritchie would go on to become a medical doctor and lecture about his experiences to whoever would listen.
 He was given one such talk at the University of Virginia, where another physician, Raymond Moodie, heard him.

 Moody taught philosophy and started to have his philosophy students read theories on postmortem survival.
 He found that about one out of thirty students reported something similar to the Ritchie story.
 He would coin the term “near-death experience” in 1975 and publish his findings in an international bestseller, Life after Life.